 Recruitment is no walk in the park.
 Sixty-five percent of recruiters say there’s a shortage of talent, making it increasingly difficult to find suitable candidates.
-Another 46 percent say finding the right person is the number one obstacle to hiring.
+Another 46 percent, according to the same article, say finding the right person is the number one obstacle to hiring.
 Many human-resource professionals are turning to their employees for help by implementing employee referral programs.

 There are many benefits to an employee referral program.
 First, it can shave precious time off the amount of days (or weeks or months) it takes to get a candidate through the hiring process.
 It can also save money.
 There is no recruitment cost when an employee promotes your company’s open positions.
 Finally, employee referral programs can increase employee retention.
 According to one study, 56 percent of people hired through an employee referral remained at their job more than five years.
 Does this sound like a win-win situation?
 Check out these tips on running a successful employee referral program.
 We also offer ideas for promotional thank-you gifts to use as employee referral rewards.